ConfederacyOfGaia/Gaia/campaign-log.md

     - Head bureaucrat has a long, unpronounceable name, Cloaken decided to call him Bob
     - Has a distinctive scarring pattern on the back of the right side of his neck
     - Bob gave Cloaken a lost + found form to fill out, after asking him if he experienced loss of health or property from the hin raids (because Cloaken asked about them).
--

 ## Loose ends and plot hooks

 - What happened to Marcus?
   - Captured by an organized crime syndicate in Nelsa called the *Brotherhood of Thunder*.
-- Ambush at the Noss farm
+- Ambush at the Brightwood farm
   - Evidence of hin attack from the 12th.
 - Getting Val's axe back
   - Anything they try will work
 - Shrine of Bahamut / Tiamat
 - Mentioned *attunement* to Chris and Joe.

-## TODO

-- List of Gaian and goliath names and surnames
-- Laminate the item cards ASAP.